 Our COMMUNITY SURVEY showed that local businesses are valued and supported.
 When asked to prioritise potential actions for improvement: 75% said “Encouraging the Use of Empty Buildings” and 67% said “Improving the look of Building Frontages”.

 “It’s sad to see buildings standing empty and neglected”

 “Once buildings are occupied, High Street will look less neglected”

 There was good support for our suggestion of a community hub, with 59% saying they would use a Community Information Point and 52% a Community Charity Shop.

 Our DIGITAL FACEBOOK FORUM discussed in more depth some of the ideas and suggestions raised through the previous consultations, such as how to improve the look of empty buildings, and how to turn the cherry tree / market cross area back into an attractive focal point.

 The COMMUNITY WORKSHOP also discussed these ideas in more depth, with discussions and comments on how to encourage use of the village car park, and how to improve pedestrian access to the High Street.

-Our work to date has shown that there is strong local support for the proposed creation of a new community building in Moniaive, and a general understanding that such an asset could play a significant role in the regeneration of the High Street, especially if it utilises one of the long-empty properties.
+Our work to date on the High Street Regeneration Project has shown that there is strong local support for the proposed creation of a new community building in Moniaive, and a general understanding that such an asset could play a significant role in the regeneration of the High Street, especially if it utilises one of the long-empty properties.